Some autistic people have always had good eye contact and never had to “learn” or “practice” it.

 There is no data on what percentage of autistic people have naturally good eye contact that they never had to learn.

-I attended an autism celebration event at a popular café and had the pleasure of being introduced to a 57-year-old man, Jeff, who was diagnosed with Autism Spectrum Disorder at 55.
+I attended an autism celebration event at a popular café and had the pleasure of being introduced to a 57-year-old man, Jeff, who was diagnosed with Autism Spectrum Disorder only a few years prior.

 What I immediately noticed about Jeff, as we began chatting opposite each other at a rather narrow table, was his excellent eye contact.